hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 For example, we have been using the `ls` command to list contents in a directory.
 When we type `ls` at the command prompt, the shell searches through each path in `$PATH` until it finds an executable for `ls`.
 So which of those paths contain the executable file?

-For any command you execute on the command prompt, you can find out where they are located using the `which` command.
+For any command you execute on the command prompt, you can find out where the executable file is located using the `which` command.

 ```bash
 $ which ls